franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 > [!NOTE]
 > Internal comments are an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free Community edition is easily possible.

-It is possible to leave comments that are only visible to a certain group of people.
+It is possible to add comments that are only visible to a certain group of people.
 These are referred to as internal comments.

 Please refer to [this part of the user guide](../../activity/#internal-comments-enterprise-add-on) for more details.